 VTA contributes to the Plan at actuarially determined rates applied to eligible payroll sufficient to maintain funding of vested benefits.
-VTA's contributions to the Plan for the fiscal year ended June 30, 2012, were made at the amount of \$19,148,113 in accordance with actuarially determined requirements computed as of January 1, 2011.
-In contrast, for the fiscal year ended June 30, 2011, the contributions were made at a rate of 18.00% of payroll in accordance with the actuarially determined requirements computed as of January 1, 2010.
+VTA's contributions to the Plan for the fiscal year ended June 30, 2013, were made in the amount of \$24,412,836 in accordance with actuarially determined requirements computed as of January 1, 2012.
+For the fiscal year ended June 30, 2012, the contributions amounting to \$19,148,113 were made also in accordance with the actuarially determined requirements computed as of January 1, 2011.